From both a professional

 That being said, arbitration also follows the same laws, but in a much more user friendly manner.

-The ultimate benefit to using
+The ultimate benefit to

-and cost effectiveness.
+the time and cost effectiveness.

-The court process will entail
+The court process can

-at least 2 and sometimes several visits to court with your lawyer before there is any resolution.
-When you consider
+entail several visits to court with your lawyer before there is any resolution.
+When you consider that each time you

-that each time you attend court you do not have a specified meeting time and can be there with your lawyer for several hours
+attend court you do not have a specified meeting time and can be there with your lawyer for several hours waiting to see the

-waiting to see the judge.
+judge.
 Your legal bills can become astronomical.

-To have your case heard in
+To have your case heard

-both sides.
+bills for both sides.

-An arbitration award is just
+An arbitration award is

-as legally binding as a court order, yet can be appealed, just as a court order can.
+just as legally binding as a court order, yet can be appealed, just as a court order can.

 To see a Med-Arb agreement